Tech Age Girls (TAG)

 The project lasts for one year in three distinct phases.

-• Phase One lasts up to six months, during which participants are selected and strengthen their IT skills while forming an online community based on a series of online events.
+• Phase One lasts up to six months, during which time participants are selected and strengthen their leadership, ICT, and soft skills while forming an in-person and online community.

 • Phase Two brings the highest achievers to a one- to two-week in-person workshop in a major city, where girls participate in leadership training and meet influential, national-level women leaders.

-• Phase Three begins when participants return to their communities, remaining linked in to a network of young women leaders who are implementing local projects and training their peers in key IT skills.
+• Phase Three begins when participants return to their communities, remaining linked to a network of young women leaders who are implementing local projects and training their peers in key technology and soft skills.

 Upon completion of the first year, participants become mentors for successive groups of Tech Age Girls, enhancing project sustainability and spreading its benefits even wider.

-Technology training: TAG quarterfinalists receive basic IT training from local technology specialists, often associated with other IREX programs, which they then use to conduct online research projects and organize community activities.
+Technology training: TAG quarterfinalists receive basic technology training from local technology specialists, which they then use to conduct online research projects and organize community activities.

-Community service projects: During the semi-finalist selection process, TAG participants design and conduct service projects in their communities as part of Global Youth Service Day (GYSD).
-The girls research pressing community needs and focus their projects accordingly.
+Community service projects: During the semifinalist selection process, TAG participants design and conduct service projects in their communities.
+Participants research pressing community needs and focus their projects accordingly.

 Final projects and mentoring: When TAG finalists return home, they design new projects to serve their communities.
 They also mentor girls hoping to join the next cycle of the TAG program, sharing their leadership and technology training, as well as their energy and enthusiasm.

 TAG helped Turkmenistan girls implement 44 community service projects on Global Youth Service Day 2008.
-Just one year later, the number of TAG projects on GYSD jumped to 80.
+Just one year later, the number of TAG projects on Global Youth Service Day jumped to 80.